 Molecular mechanisms and polygenic virulence

 The genetics of B. cinerea virulence do not conform to our expectations based on the genetics of virulence in specialist pathogen studies.
 The mechanisms of quantitative virulence identified in this study are in contrast to previously-described qualitative virulence loci.
 Major mechanisms we identified include enzymatic pathways and [XX more here].
 The classic qualitative resistance pathways of pathogen sensing (receptors) and signaling (immune response pathways) are not the major contributors to quantitative resistance.
 We did not identify any MAMPs or PAMPs as major loci contributing to virulence across tomato varieties, nor any chitins, glycans, or glycolipids which are often recognized by plant receptors for qualitative resistance.
 Nor did we identify any mannans as top contributors to B. cinerea virulence [JAC + Klieb citation].
 Further, our identitifed loci did not include any known virulence loci, such as NEPs, or PGs.
 We did identify some unknown glycosyl transferases.
 These may function in cell wall degradation, phytoalexin degradation, or other functions.

+Conclusion

 FIGURES